-Grow Your Own Delicious Figs with the Brown Turkey Fig Tree
+Grow Your Own Delicious Figs with Fruiting Fig Tree Starter Plants

 Imagine harvesting the freshest, sweetest figs right from your own backyard.
-With the Brown Turkey Fig Tree, this dream can become a reality.
+With our fruiting fig tree starter plants, this dream can become a reality.
 These iconic plants produce fruit with flavors best experienced ripe from the tree.
-Unlike other fruits, figs ripen entirely on the branch, so planting your own allows you to harvest the freshest fruit.
-The common fig tree thrives in warm climates and is self-fruitful, meaning you only need one plant to produce fruit.
+Unlike other fruits, figs ripen entirely on the branch, so planting your own allows you to harvest the freshest, most flavorful fruit.
+The common fig tree (Ficus Carica) thrives in warm climates and is self-fruitful, meaning you only need one plant to produce fruit.
+Starting with 5 plants ensures a more abundant and varied harvest from the beginning.

 - Enjoy fresh, delicious figs straight from your garden.